-The annual Pigeon Forge Wilderness Wildlife Week is May 7 – 11, 2019 and this year marks its 29th year.
+The annual Pigeon Forge Wilderness Wildlife Week is February 2-4, 2021 and this year it’s going completely virtual.
 The wildly popular event has grown over the years to one of the area’s most talked about and popular Pigeon Forge events.
 There’s literally something for everyone — adults, children, nature enthusiasts, hikers and just those who want to know more about the Great Smoky Mountains, and the places surrounding it.

 The spring event is free.
 The expert panel includes a host of librarians, activists, authors, hikers, curators, zoologists, artists, botanists, biologists, professors, musicians and more — with one thing in common — their love of the outdoors and the Great Smoky Mountains.
 Educating and representing the proud heritage of the area to others is their goal, and considered a honor.